LesTasker2023/Titanworks/docs/design-system/README.md

-# TriggerKings Design System
+# Daedalus Design System

-This design system provides a comprehensive set of styles, components, and patterns for building consistent user interfaces across TriggerKings applications.
+This design system provides a comprehensive set of styles, components, and patterns for building consistent user interfaces across Daedalus applications.

 ## Table of Contents